beep-industries/authz/README.md

 ### Schema

 You can find the schema [here](./authzed/beep.zed).
 It defines the permissions of a server member.
-A member can have a role that has capabilities (eg: can_send_message).
+A member can have a role that has capabilities (eg: send_message).

 ### Capabilities Matrix